 Modeling key words, not full sentences and grammar

 When we start out, we don’t need to model every single word we say.
 We may not model the exact correct grammar.

 Instead, we focus on modeling the key words in a sentence.
 We target the most important words needed to convey the meaning of the message.
 If I model this sentence : “ I GO SHOP GET BANANAS”, even though it is not grammatically complete, the general message of the sentence can be understood.
 Especially if I say it as I am telling my friend about my morning.

 Key words is a powerful way to demonstrate how we start combining words to build sentences and language, without the demands of having to know the grammar.
 Unfortunately when we first start modeling, we can become worried about not demonstrating correct grammar.

 Modeling key words before full grammatical sentences makes sense - this is how the AAC user will develop their language.
 They are likely to say and communicate to us in key words, before they start composing sentences, much the same as how all people develop language!
 In time and with more modeling, they can develop the ability for more precise grammar, as long as they have an AAC system that allows for this grammatical development.

 Give a correct verbal model

 When you are modeling on the AAC system, it is okay to use the AAC system to model 1-2 words (or however many are needed), while speaking the complete sentence aloud.
-For example, I could model on my AAC system “I go shop get bananas”, while saying “I went to the shops to get the bananas” with speech.
+For example, you could model on the AAC system “I go shop get bananas”, while saying “I went to the shops to get the bananas” with speech.

 Model correct grammar